 Cristobal Colon - This portrait of Columbus was painted 13 years after his death - there are, apparently, no paintings of him while he lived.

 Once upon a time there was an Italian Guy with a lousy sense of direction....A man who did not discover North America.
+He was born in Genoa sometime in 1451.
+Although Italian, Genoa was a republic under the auspices of Spanish monarchs.

 There is some dispute as to his actual nationality; a suggestion abounds that he was actually Jewish, which is odd given that his funding was Catholic-based!
 Read on.